 You will, of course, need a website in place with a blog to start.
 You will also need to set up the social media profiles for your business – Twitter and LinkedIn are always a good place to start.
 After those are in place, you are ready to get started on writing the content that you will share with your readers via these outlets.

 This article is not going to supply the monetary sum that your budget should amount to, but rather the various elements you will need to assign to that budget.
 It is key that you allocate funds to your website developer/ designer, domain name purchase and hosting.
 You will need to factor in funds for content writing, whether you decide to hire someone in house or outsource (we will dive deeper into this in the next section).
+Make sure to conduct a detailed talent acquisition process to choose the brightest ones for your company.
 These costs will be recurring monthly/ yearly – remember, this is a marathon not a sprint.

 Since you operate in the ever-changing technology sector, you may need a deeper stream of content to stand out than you would in an industry that does not constantly shift and evolve.
 As trends emerge, you will want to cover them through in-depth blog posts, case studies, infographics and white papers, dependant on your audience.
 Remember to allocate funds to promote the content that has been created.
 Someone will need to share on social media to drive traffic to the content on your site, and you may consider ad buys on those social platforms to increase visibility.